 The service had 15 analysers, of which they had capabilities to analyse different specimens.
-We were told that one of the analysers we were shown was capable of analysing: progesterone; testosterone; and additional hormones and was used only twice a week because those tests were not run often and were thus batched together on those two days of the week.
-Other analysers in the service were capable of running tests to determine vitamin levels; prostate specific antigens; insulin-like growth factors; glucose levels; protein levels; liver function; and kidney function.
+The analysers we were shown were capable of analysing hormones, analytes, enzymes, antibodies, vitamins and antigens covering categories, such as Haematology, Biochemistry (liver function tests, kidney function tests, thyroid, lipids and other metabolic parameters), Serology, Virology, Microbiology.
+Specialists' tests are run in batches, for example twice a week.
 In some cases, there was more than one of the same analyser of different manufacturers, which meant that in the event of machine failure, there was always access to a back-up analyser.
 Another analyser we were shown was used only for analysing Covid-19 antibodies.
 Internal quality control samples were run on the analysers daily before testing patient samples.
-All results were logged in the Laboratory Information Management System (LIMS).
+All results are logged in the Laboratory Information Management System (LIMS).

 We looked at the service and maintenance schedule of seven of the service's analysers, which were carried out by the manufacturer.
 Medical Diagnosis Limited had devised 'Technical Passport' booklets which logged dates, descriptions of work performed, spare parts needed, and signatures for where maintenance, services and repairs had been carried out by the manufacturer.
 A further quality control procedure was then undertaken after servicing, which the service also documented and showed whether the analyser was approved to be used or whether it had failed in its quality control.
-The Technical Passports for the analysers that we looked at showed historical service, repair, and maintenance schedules for the life duration of each analyser.
+The Technical Passports for the analysers that we looked at showed historical service, repair, and maintenance schedules for the life duration of each machine.
 Where there was little to no service information, this was because the analyser had recently been purchased.
-One of the entries that we saw in a Technical Passport under the 'Out of Service log' category showed that there had been an error with the gripper and that a service would be undertaken the following day after maintenance had been completed.
+One of the entries we saw in a Technical Passport under the 'Out of Service log' category showed there had been an error with the gripper and that a service would be undertaken the following day after maintenance had been completed.